First time applicants

 What happens next

 After we review your application for a direct loan, we will contact you by email confirming your eligibility for loans.
 We will then issue you with a loan award letter, which has been approved by the UK immigration authorities as proof of student funding for the purposes of obtaining a visa to study in the UK.
-You will also need to upload your loan award letter to your London Met evision portal in order to receive your CAS from the University.
+You will also need to upload your loan award letter to your London Met Evision portal in order to receive your Confirmation of Acceptance for Studies (CAS) from the University.